ga-wdi-lessons/react-continued/readme.md

 ![](./react-render.png)

-## Break

 ## Exercise: React TVMaze

-For this exercise, we are going to build a React app from scratch that will serve as a movie browser application, allowing users to enter a search term, and view results of tv shows via the OMDB api.
+For this exercise, we are going to build a React app from scratch that will serve as a movie browser application, allowing users to enter a search term, and view results of tv shows via the TVMaze API.

 The desired outcome is for you to take a look at the solution and from there devise your own implementation.
 We have also included a step-by-step walkthrough of how to build out the demoed solution below.